Disturbing Video Shows Stray Dog Carrying Body Of Dead Baby, Feeding It To Her Puppies

 Another incident took place in Pakistan last year, with video showing a dog carrying the lifeless body of a dead baby down a busy street.
 As the Mirror noted, some bystanders tried to get the baby’s body away from the dog, and the body was later discarded in the street as the dog ran away.

 Not all of these stories had such unhappy endings.
-The Mirror reported noted a similar incident in Oman where a dog was seen carrying a newborn baby, with the umbilical cord still attached.
+The Mirror noted a similar incident in Oman where a dog was seen carrying a newborn baby, with the umbilical cord still attached.
 But this baby was miraculously able to survive without serious injuries.

 There are still many details missing from the video that emerged this week of the dog carrying a dead baby in its mouth.
 Reports from India have not identified the newborn or the parents, and it is unclear if anyone in the hospital may be facing investigation or potential criminal charges for allowing the dog to snatch the baby’s body.